guildai/guild.ai/pages/start/classifier.md

 a `train` operation, which runs the Python module `plot_iris_exercise` to fit a support vector machine to the Iris data set.

-In the next section, you add an operation to `iris-svm` that automates hyperparameter search.
+In the [next section](/start/nextsteps.md), you explore other core features in *Get Started with Guild AI*.